 But the reverse side is where uncontrolled or poorly managed changes lead to business-affecting incidents and problems and/or cause issues with corporate compliance initiatives.

-It’s an interesting contradiction, especially when change management is considered one of the most used and most mature ITIL-espoused IT service management (ITSM) processes after incident.
-The itSMF USA/Forrester annual ITSM Survey is a great proof point – with change management second only to incident management in its ITSM process maturity league table.
+It’s an interesting contradiction, especially when change management/control is considered one of the most used and most mature ITIL-espoused IT service management (ITSM) processes/practices after incident.

 The cause in my opinion?
 The long shadow thrown by emergency changes.

 - How many emergency changes does your organization have?

 - Ever wondered how many of these emergency changes cause incidents?

 - How many of these emergency changes really were emergencies?

 - Does your organization confuse emergency and expedited changes?